aliasyeda/SystemTron-Analog-Digital-Clock/README.md

 ## 📷 Screenshots

+🕒 Analog Clock

+⏱️ Digital Clock

-sreenshorts are included in the repository
+Both Analog clock.png and digital_clock.png files are showcased in the screenshots above.

 ---
 👨‍💻 Developed by